 The Audio Mixer separates your audio by hardware and shot.
-Live Input is always the first section to the right of the Final Mix control, and it contains all hardware audio sources that are live in your streaming event.
-This includes microphones, audio input feeds, cameras, capture cards, Web streams, etc. The remaining audio controls are associated with specific shots.
+The Live Sources pane shows all hardware audio sources that are live in your streaming event.
+This includes microphones, audio input feeds, cameras, capture cards, and Web streams.
+The remaining audio controls are associated with specific shots.